Most airlines cut off the free age at 24 months or two years of age.

 2. The ABC Islands (Netherlands Antilles)

 The ABC Islands stands for Aruba, Bonaire and Curacao, which is an archipelago in the Caribbean.
-Aruba is a popular cruise destination, Bonaire is one of the best dive spots in the world, and Curacao is where the liquor of the same name comes from ?
+Aruba is a popular cruise destination, Bonaire is one of the best dive spots in the world, and the island of Curacao is where the liquor of the same name comes from.

 The most common island to visit is easily Aruba, and depending on where you’re flying from, the flight can be a touch long (longer from the West Coast, of course, because we always get the short end of the stick).

 However, the beaches are stunning, the islands aren’t overrun with obnoxious tourists and there is so much to see and do.

 Plus, you can hop between the three islands pretty quickly and inexpensively.
 We visited Aruba and Bonaire with our 8 month old and managed to do a few days in Bonaire, which is the perfect little dive island.

 The ABC Islands takes the #2 spot because they’re safe, English speaking, and accessible — and, mostly, beautiful.